ssorj/quiver/impls/README.md

 ### Input

 The implementations take named arguments, with key and value separated by `=`.
-They must process the following arguments.
+They must process the following arguments:

     connection-mode   string   'client' or 'server'
     channel-mode      string   'active' or 'passive'
     operation         string   'send' or 'receive'
     id                string   A unique identifier for the application host              string   The socket name
-    port               string   The socket port (or '-') path               string   A named source or target for a message, often a queue duration           integer  Run time in seconds; 0 means no limit count              integer  Number of messages to transfer; 0 means no limit body-size          integer  Length of generated message body credit-window      integer  Size of credit window to maintain transaction-size   integer  Size of transaction batches; 0 means no transactions durable            integer  1 if messages are durable; 0 if non-durable
+    port              string   The socket port (or '-') path              string   A named source or target for a message, often a queue duration          integer  Run time in seconds; 0 means no limit count             integer  Number of messages to transfer; 0 means no limit rate              integer  Target message rate; 0 to disable body-size         integer  Length of generated message body credit-window     integer  Size of credit window to maintain transaction-size  integer  Size of transaction batches; 0 means no transactions durable           integer  1 if messages are durable; 0 if non-durable

 If an implementation does not support a particular option, for instance connection mode `server`, it should raise an error at start